otago-polytechnic-bit-courses/ID623001-introductory-game-development/lecture-notes/04-instantiate-factory-pattern-strategy-pattern-audio.md

 ---

+## Singleton Pattern

+You will create an `AudioController` script that will play audio in the game.
+You will use the **Singleton Pattern** to ensure that only one instance of the `AudioController` script exists in the game.

+The **Singleton Pattern** is a creational design pattern that ensures that a class has only one instance and provides a global point of access to that instance.

+> **Note:** Where possible, you should use the **Singleton Pattern** sparingly.
+It can make code harder to test and maintain.

+---

 ## Audio Controller

 In the **Assets > Scripts** folder, create a new folder called `Audio`.
 In the `Audio` folder, create a new script called `AudioController`.